Towing Capacity Guide

-TW stands for tongue weight.
-What is tongue weight?
-It is the downward force exerted on the back of a tow vehicle by a trailer or towable load.
-The tongue weight is greatly affected by where cargo is positioned in a trailer and is important for maintaining good control of the vehicle.
+TW is the downward force exerted on the back of a tow vehicle by a trailer or towable load.
+It is greatly affected by where cargo is positioned in a trailer and is important for maintaining good control of the vehicle.

-Curb weight is the total weight of your vehicle, apart from any passengers, cargo or extra items.
+Curb weight is the total weight of your vehicle apart from any passengers, cargo or non-factory items.
 Curb weight does include the weight of gasoline, oil and other fluids necessary for operation.